aanastasiou/pymotifcounter/binaries/NetMODE/readme.md

 * `> make`
 * This step will create the `NetMODE` executable at the default location that `pymotifcounter` expects it to be (that is `binaries/NetMODE/NetMODE/NetMODE`).

+## Disclaimer

+I am not the author of NetMODE's C++ source code that is included in this directory.

+I decided to add it to the repository in 2023 for archival purposes.